Permit Required: No (Residential)

-Residential homeowners are not required to file for a permit unless the tree in question is a specimen.
+Residential homeowners are not required to file for permits in Unincorporated Fulton County.

 To be classified as a specimen tree the tree must be in fair or better condition and either equal or surpass the following diameter sizes: